zerouwar/Octopus/README.md

 defaultValue ------ value of property when cell is blank(In POI's words,blank cell or empty string cell)

-wrongMsg ------- hint when process of convert occurs error,such as '2013-211-01' can not be converted to a `Date` Type field,cell's content and pattern don't match,it will be stored in `ExcelImportException`.
+wrongMsg ------- hint when process of convert occurs error,such as '2013-211-01' can not be converted to a `Date` Type field,cell's content and pattern don't match,it will be stored in `ExcelImportException` of `ModelEntity` you got.

-pattern ------ regex pattern which will be use to check the content of cell
+pattern ------ regex pattern which will be used to check the content of cell

 blankable ------ whether cell can be blank(In POI's words,cell type is blank,cell type is string but empty or cell is null)

 ***
-#### we can read it with following code.
+#### we can traversal sheet with following code.

     InputStream is = getClass().getResourceAsStream("/test.xlsx");
 	Workbook workbook = WorkbookFactory.create(is);
 	Sheet sheet = workbook.getSheetAt(0);
+	//convert from index 1 row,index 0 column(same as POI)
     SheetReader<ModelEntity<Student>> students = new RowAssemblerSheetReader<>(sheet,1,0,Student.class);

     for (ModelEntity<Student> student:students) {
         System.out.println(student.getEntity());
     }
-`RowAssemblerSheetReader` needs four paramters:sheet,startRow(line number start to convert, begin with 0 as same as POI),startCol(column number start to convert,also begin with 0) and Class to convert(here is Student.class).
+`RowAssemblerSheetReader` needs four paramters:sheet,startRow(line number start to convert, begin with 0, same as POI),startCol(column number start to convert,also begin with 0) and Class to convert(here is Student.class).

 And we got some students,`SheetReader` implements `Iterable`,so we can read with `foreach`.